Meet the best vegetarian chili recipe I've tasted! Chipotle peppers in adobo sauce and fire-roasted tomatoes give it a delicious smoky kick.

 I love this recipe as written, but if you’re particular about your chili, change it up to suit your preferences!
 Here are a few easy variations:

 - Use your favorite beans.
 I’ve been known to make this recipe with everything ranging from black beans to chickpeas, and it always comes out great.
 Use your favorite beans (or whatever you have in your pantry) instead of the pinto and/or kidney beans.
+You can also cook your beans from scratch instead of using canned ones.

 - Add extra veggies.
 Do you love a veggie-heavy chili?
 Add a stalk of celery or carrots to the pot along with the onion.